-This flexibility makes Ethereum the perfect instrument for „blockchain“-application.
+This flexibility makes Ethereum the perfect instrument for blockchain -application.
 But it comes at a cost.
 After the Hack of the DAO – an Ethereum based smart contract – the developers decided to do a hard fork without consensus, which resulted in the emerge of Ethereum Classic.
-Beside this, there are several clones of Ethereum, and Ethereum itself is a host of several Token like DigixDAO and Augur.
+Besides this, there are several clones of Ethereum, and Ethereum itself is a host of several Tokens like DigixDAO and Augur.
 This makes Ethereum more a family of cryptocurrencies than a single currency.

 Maybe the less popular – or most hated – project in the cryptocurrency community is Ripple.
 While Ripple has a native cryptocurrency – XRP – it is more about a network to process IOUs than the cryptocurrency itself.
 XRP, the currency, doesn‘t serve as a medium to store and exchange value, but more as a token to protect the network against spam.

 Ripple Labs created every XRP-token, the company running the Ripple network, and is distributed by them on will.
 For this reason, Ripple is often called pre-mined in the community and dissed as no real cryptocurrency, and XRP is not considered as a good store of value.